che-incubator/che-auth-playground/minikube_dex/README.md

 Generates self-signed tls certificates for subdomains of minikube's ip `*.$( minikube ip ).nip.io`.
 Copies certificate authority into minikube folder, so _apiserver_ can later see it. __Don't forget to import `ssl/ca.pem` into your browser.__

 #### 03_dex.sh
 Deploys dex with specific configuration to this minikube instance.
-There is one static user set with credentials `che@eclipse.org:password`.
+There is six static users set with credentials `che@eclipse.org:password` and `user[1-5]@che:password`.
 Optionally set GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET env variables prior running this script, to have github authentication working.

 #### 04_minikube_apiserver.sh
 Configures minikube apiserver with dex as oidc provider.